.

 FOOD AND WATER

-You’ll eat breakfast and dinner at the hotel restaurant, which features Catalan and French style food.
+You’ll eat breakfast and dinner at the hotel restaurant, which features Catalan and French-style food.
 For lunch, the team will pack sandwiches, fruit, and other snacks to enjoy while taking in the scenery.
-Goat cheeses are a Pyrenean specialty along with salads, vegetables, and local meats.
+Goat cheeses are a Pyrenean specialty, along with salads and vegetables.
+Local meats are also a Pyrenean specialty and will be provided with breakfasts and dinners.

 Smoking and alcohol consumption are not permitted on teen expeditions.